Hampton Roads Plastic Surgeon

 Plastic Surgery Education & Experience

 Like the rest of our Hampton Roads plastic surgeons, Dr. Zwicklbauer is Board Certified in Plastic and Reconstructive Surgery.
 He was named in Hampton Roads Magazine‘s Top Doc’s Hall of Fame in Plastic Surgery and earned the 2008 Patient Choice for Plastic Surgery Award.
-Dr. Zwicklbauer was also named 2013 Top Doc in Hampton Roads Magazine’s “Best of the 757.″ Dr. Zwicklbauer has once again been named a Top Doc by Coastal Virginia Magazine and a Top Plastic Surgeon by Virginia Living Magazine for 2015.
+Dr. Zwicklbauer was also named 2013 Top Doc in Hampton Roads Magazine’s “Best of the 757.″ Dr. Zwicklbauer has once again been named a Top Doc by Coastal Virginia Magazine and a Top Plastic Surgeon by Virginia Living Magazine for a second time in 2019.

 He is a member of numerous professional organizations, including the American Society of Plastic Surgery, the Medical Society of Virginia, the American College of Surgeons, and the Southeastern Society of Plastic and Reconstructive Surgeons.
 He has been a member of the American Society of Aesthetic Plastic Surgery since 2008.
 Dr. Zwicklbauer is also a member of Alpha Omega Alpha, a medical honor society that comprises the top ten percent of medical students.